Private classes are taught

 All classes are taught by Glen Graves who is personally Dedication to Create, to Teach and Preserve the Craft and Art of Photography

 I initially attended a four year college where I studied to become a teacher.
-I am the son of a teacher.
 I have 30 years experience teaching and mentoring photography students.
-I have been shown, over this past 30 years, that sharing my knowledge and experience with aspiring photographer/artists is very valuable to them it is also a whole lot of fun for me.

 I attended the Brooks Institute in the mid 1970s when there was only one acceptable standard: excellence in craft and quality – without compromise – without exception – without excuses.
 I bring that same commitment to these classes.

 I have worked with with Fortune 500 companies nation wide such as GM, Ford and Chrysler, US Air, the Lear Corporation, the New York Port Authority, Baker Furniture, Lazy Boy Furniture and many of the top wineries in Napa and Sonoma Counties..